MPRE Test Conditions

 Use of a Reader as an Accommodation

-Readers must read verbatim and are not permitted to paraphrase, interpret, define words, or otherwise vary from the text.
+Readers (to be provided by NCBE) must read verbatim and are not permitted to paraphrase, interpret, define words, or otherwise vary from the text.
 Upon request of the candidate, the reader may do the following: spell words, reread all or part of a text or question, scan for particular words or phrases, read the text in a specific order, and identify the type and location of punctuation marks.

 Use of a Recorder/Scribe as an Accommodation

-The recorder/scribe will input answers as dictated by the candidate.
+The recorder/scribe (to be provided by NCBE) will input answers as dictated by the candidate.

 The MPRE is administered on computers provided by Pearson VUE at its testing centers.
 If you require a Braille version of the exam, you must request an accommodation.
 Braille is available in Unified English Braille Code (UEB) and English Braille American Edition (EBAE).